mtalijanac/associations/docs/Introduction.md

 When events are shared by multiple parties they have multiple durations and all sorts of interesting correlations.

-If you think abut it, at one level of abstraction, each episode of Poirot is essentially retelling same event, from multiple **observers**.
+If you think abut it, at some level of abstraction, each episode of Poirot is essentially retelling of same event, from multiple **observers**.

-Finaly, great stories are not ever richer event, but sequences of events.
-And not any sequence of random events (a dog barks, a bee polinates), but one where events have **causality**.
+Finally, great stories are made by using sequences of events.
+And not sequence of any random events (a dog barks, a bee polinates, a null pointer), but one where events have **causality**.
 Causal events are the ones
 that:

-  - are associated - by sharing parts of same data
+  - are associated - other word for sharing parts of data
   - have proper time ordering

-Timecache is data structure for storing timeordered associated data
+Timecache is data structure for storing time ordered associated events.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>